 - Regulatory/compliance necessity: 15%

-Score each project, rank from top to bottom, and fund from the top down until resources or budget are exhausted.
-Review and rebalance quarterly.
-Adjust weights based on your organization's priorities.
+Evaluate each project and rank them from highest to lowest.
+Fund projects starting from the top until your resources or budget run out.
+Review and adjust your rankings every quarter.
+Change the weights based on your organization's priorities.

 Why EPC Group for Project Portfolio Management